tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ### Consulted

 - Name: bdqffdq:Consulted
-- Definition: An information element, expressed in concrete terms, about which a data quality need examines in order to expresses assertions about the data quality in another Information Element.
+- Definition: An information element, expressed in concrete terms, about which a data quality need examines in order to expresses assertions about the data quality in another InformationElement.
 - SubClass Of: InformationElement

 ********************